-Though she’s known for her glamour, Kim is never afraid to talk about difficulties including her psoriasis, pregnancy problems and family struggles.
+Though she’s known for her glamour, Kim is never afraid to talk about difficulties including her psoriasis, pregnancy problems and marital struggles.

 While you certainly want to show your best face to your social media following, there’s nothing wrong with allowing yourself to be vulnerable.

 Having a bad hair day?
 Dealing with an illness?
 Changing your business’s focus?

 Whether large or small, personal or professional, giving people a sense of the real you makes them feel closer to you, increasing engagement and connection.